Always Outnumbered, Never Outgunned: Background

-In 1996, the Prodigy rose to fame outside their native UK with "Firestarter", the lead single from The Fat of the Land, which was released in 1997 and topped several charts, including the Billboard 200.
-The band ended the tour that promoted the album, taking a break from touring and recording and writing material for their fourth studio album.
-To coincide with the departure of Leeroy Thornhill during the period, the band shut down their official website for over two years, with its home page replaced with a logo of the band and the text "We will be back" set against a black background, leading to rumours that the band went on hiatus.
+Following the tour to promote their previous album, Fat of the Land, the group started recording and writing material for their fourth studio album.
+With the departure of Leeroy Thornhill, the band shut down their official website for over two years, with its home page replaced with a logo of the band and the text "We will be back" set against a black background, leading to rumours that the band went on hiatus.
 The website was relaunched prior to releasing a new single in 2002.

 The single released in that year, and one of the songs intended to be featured on the album was "Baby's Got a Temper".
 Generating controversy upon release for the lyrics by Keith Flint, which heavily focused on the misuse of the drug rohypnol, the song was met with mostly negative reviews from critics.
 Liam Howlett has since disowned the song.
 Despite its apparently low popularity, the song reached the top five of the Canadian Singles Chart and UK Singles Chart.
 It was intended to be released as a single from the then-upcoming album.
 Eventually, the group went in another direction, and the plan to include the song on the album was cancelled.
 Because it was left a non-album single, in 2008, the band's official website's discography classified it as an EP.